JoeStrout/minibasic/README.md

   - `RENUMBER`
   - more drawing routines: `DRAWRECT`, `FILLRECT`, `DRAWOVAL`, `FILLOVAL`, `DRAWPOLY`, `FILLPOLY`, and `DRAWIMAGE`

+See the **[Documentation](DOCUMENTATION.md)** for general notes as well as a complete reference of all available functions and commands.

 ## Sample Programs

 Included in the _programs/CC_ subdirectory are about a hundred classic (old) BASIC demos and games from _Creative Computing_ magazine (via [BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games)).
 These should all work now; please open an issue if you find any of them broken.